T

 landmark

-A UNESCO World Heritage site, this magnificent monastery is a prime example of Manueline architecture.
-Admire its intricate stonework, cloisters, and the tomb of Vasco da Gama.
+A UNESCO World Heritage site, this magnificent Manueline monastery is a testament to Portugal's Age of Discoveries.
+Marvel at its intricate stonework, stunning cloisters, and the tomb of Vasco da Gama.

 2. Midday